pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

-* First read the operation count, then parse each input line at a time into a proc.
-This is a 1-arg proc which takes a history.
+* First read the operation count, then parse each input line at a time.
-* The proc performs the operation, and returns a new updated history.
-* History is simply an array treated as a stack.
-* To conserve memory, operations are not stored, and strings are stored as symbols on the stack.
+* History stores undo ops; delete slices twice; no symbols
+* Long test 8.223868 seconds

 **USAGE**